NoamAriel/python-course-assignments/day04/README.md

 I was unable to create a ".gitignore" file that automatically removes the "__pycache__" folder when it is created.
 Both Gemini and ChatGPT informed me that Gitignore is only able to ignore files, not delete them. in order to delete this folder, I created the file ".git/hooks/pre-commit" with the following code:

 "
 #!/bin/bash
 echo "Deleting __pycache__ folders before commit..." find . -type d -name "__pycache__" -exec rm -r {} +
 "

-Now, by typing the following command in the terminal "git commit -m "message" " the "__pycache__" folder will be removed.
+Now, by typing the following command in the terminal

+"
+ git commit -m "message"
+"

+the "__pycache__" folder will be removed.

 ## promots (chatGPT free version)